This post is also available in: French

 The Olympus Festival is a huge celebration of art and culture that is held at Mount Olympus, the House of the Gods, each year.
 The festival has been running for almost 50 years and hosts dance and theatre performances as well as art exhibitions and archaeological seminars.

-Panagia (Feast of the Assumption of the Virgin)
+Panagia (Feast of the Assumption of the Virgin – 15th of August 2021)

-Finally Ochi Day on the 28th October is a national holiday to celebrate the day that the nation said “no” to the Germans and Italians in 1940.
+Finally, Ochi Day on the 28th of October is a national holiday to celebrate the day that the nation said “no” to the Germans and Italians in 1940.
 This festival is celebrated with military parades, traditional dancing and children in local dress and is a big day for all involved.

 - The best time to visit Greece if you are interested in swimming: May to the beginning of October (first 15 days or so).